 The 1994 invasion of multicolored Asian ladybeetle Harmonia axyridis to southwestern Michigan, United States was captured as part of monitoring data collected on agriculturally-important Coccinellidae (ladybeetles) in landscapes dominated by field crops.
 Population density of ladybeetles is monitored in 10 plant communities weekly over the growing season using yellow sticky card glue traps starting in 1989 at the Kellogg Biological Station at Michigan State University.
 We used data documenting the captures of adult H. axyridis at the site from 1994-2017, culled at day of year 222 (August 10) to minimize the effect of year-to-year variation in the sampling period.
 We then calculated the average number of H. axyridis adults captured per trap, across all traps deployed within a sampling year, and used this value as the dependent variable in the Regime Shift Detector Model.
 Detailed sampling methodology is available in previous work (Bahlai et al. 2013, Bahlai, Colunga-Garcia, et al. 2015, Bahlai, vander Werf, et al. 2015).

 Two break points- one occurring after 2000, and one occurring after 2005 were observed in the best break point combination model (Fig. harmonia_fit A).
 The shift from ‘phase A’ to ‘phase B’ in 2000 was characterized by substantial increases in the fitted values for K and r, with increases of ~75% and ~40% over their initial estimates, respectively (Table 1), followed by a return to parameter estimates nearly identical to those observed for ‘phase A’ in the post-2005 shift from ‘phase B’ to ‘phase C’ (Table 1, Fig. harmonia_fit B).
-Although the regime shift detector ranked several break-point combinations similarly by AICc, the top ranked break point combination was also (and unambiguously) selected by AIC.
+Although the regime shift detector ranked several break-point combinations similarly by AICc, the equivalently performing break point combinations were consistent with each other (a zero break fit, a one break fit with a break at 2000), the top-ranked break point combination (2000, 2005) was also (and unambiguously) selected by AIC.

 Monarch butterflies in Mexican overwintering grounds